nikel77/korotich/readme.txt

-There are some projects created by Kostyantyn Kutsenko.
+This repository contains code authored by Kostyantyn Kutsenko.